noFrontendSolutions/build-react-app-ssr/README.md

 - fast recompilation times during development-mode, featuring **HMR** on the client-side
 - **Typescript** support by default, but not mandatory
 - support for **multiple tsconfig.json**-files to fine-tune compiler options for frontend and backend seperately
+- uses **Express.js** on the backend, but isn't bound to it
-- both **TailwindCSS** and modern-day **CSS** support by default
+- has build-in **TailwindCSS** and modern-day **CSS** support by default
-- produces **minified** and hashed, production-ready bundles with seperated JS, CSS and image files
+- produces **minified** and hashed, deployable bundles with seperated JS, CSS and image files
-- includes a simple default example that demonstrates how to properly inject initial data into your app before it will be rendered on the browser
+- includes a simple default example that demonstrates how to inject initial data into your app before it will be rendered on the browser

 |                       App using client-side fetching                        |                    App using server-side data injection                     |
 | :-------------------------------------------------------------------------: | :-------------------------------------------------------------------------: |